-Lancaster County Housing Authority is a Public Housing Agency in Lancaster, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Lancaster County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Lancaster County Housing Authority serves Lancaster County.